Everything you need to know about taking your campervan on a ferry

 Booking in advance will also give you plenty of time to plan your adventures, measure up your campervan, and action any safety precautions you’ll need to take for your ferry journey.

-Camping On Board or Booking a Cabin
+Should I Camp On Board or Book a Cabin?

 On short ferry trips, such as the ferry from Dover to Calais, cabins won’t be available to book but don’t worry, there’s still plenty to keep you entertained.
 On longer journeys however, you can book cabins to rest in, which is especially needed on long ferries such as the 24 hours ferry from Portsmouth to Bilbao.